taybenlor/runno/packages/website/src/pages/articles/sandbox-python.md

    similar to the way they do for Pyodide.
 But I want to do it in a way that will work for any programming language.

-3. If you want any output, you'll probably need to take it from STDOUT.
+3. If you want any output, you'll probably need to take it from `STDOUT`.
 It's not a particularly neat foreign function interface, but it isn't too hard to wrap up and turn into your own thing.

-4. You can't pass STDIN.
+4. You can't pass `STDIN`.
 This isn't an inherent limitation, I just haven't set it up yet.
-The version I run in the browser does some really nice STDIN interactions, and I'd like
+The version I run in the browser does some really nice `STDIN` interactions, and I'd like to figure out a way to do them from Python.

 ## Conclusion